Nikolay-Ts/AudioMan/README.md

 ## Sleep timer and persistent thread

 For this project the biggest challenge for AudioMan was to synchronize the AudioPlayer.
-The AudiPlayer had two main component that were modifier and read by almost all views are isPlaying and the sound.
+The AudiPlayer had two main component that were modified and read by almost all views are isPlaying and the sound.
 I needed to use stateFLows to and mutexes to make sure that no race conditions would happen.
 When creating the timer the problem was that when I left the TimerUI the coroutine that launched `AudioPlayer.Countdown` function would go out of scope